 Sometimes I use a little traveling frother to break up the clumps.
-This will ensure your chia pudding come out smooth and creamy.
+This will ensure your chia pudding comes out smooth and creamy.

 This ratio is made in order for the chia seeds to soak up all the liquid completely.

 You can adjust the texture to your preference accordingly.
-So if you add more liquid, it will be more watery.
+So if you add more liquid, the texture will be looser.
 Vice versa, if you add less liquid, some of the chia seeds may not get the chance to swell up.
-The chia pudding will come out more a little chewy and even crunchy.
+The chia pudding will come out a little chewy and maybe even crunchy.